bsahelices/laboratorio-eso/README.md

-# Projects for an Operating Systems Class
+# Projects for `Estructura de Sistemas Operativos`

 This repository holds a number of projects that can be used in an operating systems class aimed at upper-level undergraduates and (in some cases) beginning graduate students.
 They are based on years of teaching such a course at the University of Wisconsin-Madison.
+This version is adapted for `Estructura de Sistemas Operativos` course

 Also (increasingly) available are some tests to see if your code works; eventually every project will have a set of tests available.
 The testing framework that is